xaratustrah/ponycopter/README.md

 - Pony!

 The PWM pin used is the number 13, i.e. No. 33 physical pin on the Raspberry pi zero.
+This project assumes that you have already setup your Raspberry pi in the WIFI.
+You can then SSH to your Raspberry and run the program there.